Skip to content

 Note that procs can be parameterized, similar to functions, and that the proc scope can contain const_assert!s and type aliases, which can be convenient to define within the parameterized scope for all of the init/config/next function definitions.

-Note that the config function is all evaluated at compile time (i.e. it is all "constexpr" evaluated) -- this "configuration time" is a form of elaboration where channels are connected and the communicating process hierarchy is created.
+Note that the config function is evaluated completely at compile time (i.e., it is all "constexpr" evaluated) -- this "configuration time" is a form of elaboration where channels are connected and the communicating process hierarchy is created.

 proc Top {